-If you are currently writing a budget for your startup and wondering how much a website will cost you, here is some data for you.
+If you are currently writing a budget for your startup and wondering: how much does a new website cost? here is some data for you.
 I have broken it down into the three most common options available to new startups.

 Option 1: Hire An Agency ($10000 for basic websites, up to mid six figures for complex ones)

 - If you want to go for the expensive option, what you are really paying a premium for is higher quality.
 This means more originality in your brand design plus highly qualified technical staff.
 An agency becomes more beneficial only if you have something very unique you are looking to build, whether that’s a very unique design or very complex technical features.

 - If you use a web agency, the hourly rate is higher.
 Often it is in the region of $80-$200 per hour.